nuclight/bpf64/bpf64spec.md

         - 28.09 02:30 so also access to meta-fields, e.g. SvCUR or mbuf's
         - do it via `BPF_LEN` addressing mode, like new indexes for `X`?
   - 29.09 for passing callbacks it may be simple - just export them and import and use `k`, but what to do on receiving procedure which did not import it? `k` starting from 0xc0000000 may be to call, but how to add there? also, for remapping global registers: so indexes are now 0-23 globals/Rn and 24-31 for extended
+    - may be reduce to R40 and have, like LC0, in backstack frame also an offset:size in `M[]` to be "heap" or like C's `alloca()` for "public" data (`:our()` in BAW?) where addressing be e.g. `M[HEAP0+k]` ? or be it separate from `M[]` ? and where iterator will keep it's data in parent's heap between invocations?..
+      - 10.10.24 ~02:14 as `LC0` be also remappable, should think better...
+    - send cb: call to create a CV in SV table, call cb: ...huh, 0xc0000000 is static
-- 25.09.24 16:22 what if make these registers remappable? then b/vector could really be just segment, and in future floating-point registers may be added - as they are already availbale in `BPF_ALU` encoding TBD where remap, `BPF_TAX` ?
+- 25.09.24 16:22 what if make these registers remappable? then b/vector could really be just segment, and in future floating-point registers may be added - as they are already available in `BPF_ALU` encoding TBD where remap, `BPF_TAX` ?

 ### In BPF_ST and BPF_STX classes